ClarkMyWords/dotfiles/README.md

 2. Clone my fork of [rofi-power-menu](https://www.github.com/ClarkHensley/rofi-power-menu) into the $HOME/.bin directory

+    2a.
+Move the rofi-power-menu script into the .bin directory, either by copying it from the directory, or via symlinks

-3. Symlink the config file at $HOME/.config/pacman.conf to /etc/pacman.conf
+3. Symlink the config file at $HOME/.config/pacman/pacman.conf to /etc/pacman.conf

 4. Symlink the config file at $HOME/.config/firefox/userChrome.css to $HOME/.mozilla/firefox/\<profile\>/chrome/userChrome.css